darrooo/NewTeamWork/README.md

 It also does the authorisation of the logged in user.

 App.js: The file app.js creates the localhost and all subpages to the localhost.
-It also connects to the database and imports and exports all changes made to events and users. it loads the users and events to the datahandler to save for future use and it contains a collection of sockets to send and recieve information from the other pages.
+It also connects to the database and imports and exports all changes made to events and users. it loads the users and events to the dataHandler to save for future use and it contains a collection of sockets to send and receive information from the other pages.

 Settings.html: Settings gives the user a possibility to change access and add colleagues to the application.

-myProfile.html:  My profile gives the user a possibility o change features in their profile such as avatar, name and password.
+myProfile.html:  My profile gives the user a possibility to change features in their profile such as the avatar, name and password.

 index.html: index is the first page you visit with the login fields when you open the page.